-We checked the following three printf implementations; all of them (intentionally) implemented only a subset of the ANSI C99 standard:
+We checked the following three printf implementations; all of them (intentionally) implemented only a subset of the ANSI C90 standard:

-- 1. The Pintos instructional operating systems printf; the implementation intentionally elides floating point.
-This implementation is a stern test of EGT, since the developer (the co-author of a widely-read C book) had intimate knowledge of the standard. - 2.
-The gccfast printf, which implements a version of printf in terms of fprintf. - 3.
-A reduced-functionality printf implementation for embedded devices.
+1. The Pintos instructional operating systems printf; the implementation intentionally elides floating point.
+This implementation is a stern test of EGT, since the developer (the co-author of a widely-read C book) had intimate knowledge of the standard.